 Takashii Miike, it has to be said, doesn't f*** around.
 Audition is probably one of, if not, the most grisly and violent films in Asian cinema and without a doubt will leave viewers questioning just what exactly it was all about.
 A middle-aged man hosts fake auditions for young women so he can screen them and potentially become his wife, with only one woman intriguing him.
 She, as these things go, is not what she seems and what follows is a bloody, deeply disturbing catalogue of violence and dismemberment.
 Not for the faint of heart.

-In the space of just two years - 1990 and 1991 - horror was now a respected genre.
+In the space of just two years - 1990 and 1991 - horror was now a semi-respected genre in the eyes of the Hollywood establishment.
 The previous entry had scored a Best Actress Oscar and now, Anthony Hopkins would win a Best Actor for Hannibal Lecter.
 Paired with Jodie Foster and Jonathan Demme, Hopkins created a frightening portrayal of a monster with no compunction about slicing off someone's face to survive and evade capture.
 What made Silence of the Lambs more frightening was the sexual politics that were shown.
 Starling, a bright and talented investigator, is consistently talked down to by superiors by virtue of her gender and is often greeted with comments about her beauty.
 As well as this, Ted Levine's sheer transformation into Buffalo Bill is just incredible and marked him out as a truly physical actor.